MashMB/1pass/README.md

 ## Installation

+Application is available only for Linux x86_64.
+Specific installation instructions below.

+### Binary

+In [GitHub releases](https://github.com/mashmb/1pass/releases) section binary files can be found.
+Binary is distributed in **tar** archive.
+Download archive that matches your system and architecture.
+The installation process is following:

+1. Download archive.
+2. Unpack it with *tar -xf <archive_path>*.
+3. Move file to */usr/bin/* (*mv 1pass /usr/bin*).
+4. If it is needed, change permissions to **1pass** (*chmod 755 /usr/bin/1pass*).
+5. Type *1pass* and check if it works.

 ## Usage

 1Pass is a command line tool, so usage is limited to command variations.
 First of all type: